Netgate/frr/doc/user/basic.rst

    warnings if the system is overloaded.
 (This may still be useful to provide an immediate sign that FRR is not operating correctly due to externally caused starvation.)

-   The default limit is 5 seconds as above, including the same deprecated ``--enable-time-check=...`` compile-time option.

 .. clicmd:: log trap LEVEL